meteorup/meteorupdev/README.md

 ## License

-Meteorup is made available under the terms of the MIT License (MIT)
+Meteorupdev is made available under the terms of the MIT License (MIT)